-to the designated official(s).
+to the designated official(s) and sign off the return in a log sheet.
 Any undue delay in returning the above mentioned objects may be penalized 10 points for each full or not full minute of the delay.
+Penalty time starts at 1 hour after the end of the search period (12.14).